 The Disadvantages of Timber Cladding.
 Cladding is the practice of overlaying the external walls of a building with another material.
 Timber is a common cladding material, as it provides very attractive aesthetics.
 However, there are a number of disadvantages to timber cladding, and it is important to investigate all materials before making a choice.

 Advantages of Cladding.
 Cladding serves as a control feature, protecting the building from the elements.
-Types of cladding materials include wood, plastic (or guys), imitation stone or brick, and metal.
+Types of cladding materials include wood, plastic (or vinyl), imitation stone or brick, and metal.
 Wood siding can include Eastern white pine, plywood sheets, wood shingles, cedar and redwood.
 Metal siding can be aluminum and galvanized steel.

 Advantages: The glass that absorb, refracts or transmits light.
 It can be made transparent or translucent so it adds extraordinary beauty to the building.
 Glass transmits up to 80% of available natural day light in both directions without any yellowing, clouding or weathering.